 A compost pile that’s functioning well will heat up.
 This thermometer can tell you if the pile is reaching temperatures hot enough to destroy soil pathogens.
 If it’s not, then you’ll know to add more organic material and moisture, and turn the pile to introduce more oxygen.
-These 12 tips help guarantee composting success.

 Pick Up Made Easy

 Yard debris and dead leaves are key ingredients in your compost pile.
 This Leaf Gulp makes it a snap to rake up and transport that stuff to the compost pile.
 Plus you can sweep leaves and other debris into the bag without bending.
-In case you’re wondering, here are 10 things you can do with a pile of leaves!
+In case you’re wondering, here are some things you can do with a pile of leaves!